-Kate’s version of Brazil which was recorded for the 1985 Terry Gilliam film of the same name has resurfaced in a different version on a new compilation album.
+Kate’s version of Brazil which was recorded for the 1985 Terry Gilliam film of the same name has resurfaced in a different version on a new compilation album “featuring powerful new orchestrations specially written for this album”.
 Here’s a report from John Heislman:

 ‘The original version of this song, released on the Brazil soundtrack CD in 1993, features